Dr. Moonhee Cho Named Global Engagement Champion

 Lecturers bring real-world experience to bridge theory and practice in an important way.
 Practitioners from the industry are experts that have lived in the workforce and can integrate new strategies and tactics into our classes.
 Many of our adjunct lecturers facilitate experiential-learning and community outreach through their real-world clients and cases.
 The following illustrates the accomplishments of four ADPR lecturers.

 Ellie Amador is the director of marketing for the University of Tennessee System.
 She engages with Tennesseans and university stakeholders across the country to promote the UT brand.
-Amador provided strategy, development, and execution of the “… Read more “Industry-experienced Lecturers Bring New Perspectives”
+Amador provided strategy, development, and execution of the “Everywhere … Read more “Industry-experienced Lecturers Bring New Perspectives”

 Beth Avery Foster and Courtney Childers #ChooseToChallenge